mutech/aka-ios-beacon/README.md

 * [Take a look at the Wiki](https://github.com/mutech/aka-ios-beacon/wiki)–work in progress.
 * [Cocoapods AKA Beacon Appledoc's](http://cocoadocs.org/docsets/AKABeacon/0.1.0-pre.2/).
 The API documentation is very incomplete and still needs a lot of work, but you might find some useful information.
 Quality documentation will be coming with v1.0.
+* May the source be with you!

 ## How Beacon works

-The typical usage scenario is that (blue is Beacon's, green your job):
+The typical usage scenario is:

 * Your view controller **inherits** from a form view controller (**AKAFormViewController** or **AKAFormTableViewController**) provided by Beacon.
 * Your view controller **provides** properties or a reference to your **model data**